larsenglund/RakuTemp/README.md

 + Enslosure: https://www.aliexpress.com/item/J34-Free-Shipping-Waterproof-Plastic-Electronic-Project-Box-Case-Enclosure-2-56-L-x-2-28/32579201101.html
 + Some wires & hot glue :)

-Hardware before screwing on the lid and "sealing" with hot glue:
+Hardware before screwing on the lid and "sealing" with hot glue.
+Black tape on WeMos and MAX31855 breakout to prevent shorting anything on the PCB:s

 <a href="http://i68.tinypic.com/25r2fd1.jpg"><img src="http://i68.tinypic.com/25r2fd1.jpg" width="600" ></a>